 NB: Not to be confused with SEOs (people that email you trying to get you to put follow links to their brands on your blog in exchange for £1.50 and a bag of Turkey Twizzlers).

 Dull as dishwater.
 If you’ve written a post about donkeys you can pick the keyword of ‘donkey’.
 But if a billion websites have used the keyword ‘donkey’ no one will bother scrolling down Google to get to your page unless you have a really high DA.
 Which you don’t.

 But if your post is about two-legged donkeys and you use the ‘long tail’ (more than one word) keyword ‘two-legged donkey’ you could well be near the top of the results page on Google for anyone searching for two-legged donkeys.
 Quite what weirdo would be searching for two-legged donkeys is another matter entirely, but you get the concept…

-Alternatively you can write a post about any old shit and still use the keyword ‘two-legged donkey’ if you’re that keen on tapping into the two-legged donkey enthusiast market.
+Alternatively you can write a post about any old shit and still pop in the keyword ‘two-legged donkey’ a few times if you’re that keen on tapping into the two-legged donkey enthusiast market.